Shrimp Fried Rice Bowl

 Flavor Structure Explained

-This dish follows a layered balance model:
+This Shrimp fried rice bowl follows a layered balance model:

-- Savory-umami coating (soy sauce, oyster sauce)
+- Savory umami core (soy sauce, oyster sauce, MSG)

 Common Mistakes to Avoid